jcberquist/commandbox-cfformat/README.md

 cfformat check ./models/
 ```

+If the `--verbose` flag is specified when running a check, the diff between source files and the formatted versions that file the check will be printed to the console.

 ## Watching Directories

 `cfformat watch` can also be called with a directory path.
 It uses CommandBox's built in support for file watching to watch that directory for component changes, and will perform formatting passes on those files.